andreafiori/entilocali/module/Backend/README.md

-Sample, skeleton module for use with the ZF2 MVC layer.
+Module for the backend with a different layout set on public/templates/ directory